tristanseifert/blazenet-coordinator/README.md

 ## webui
 A PHP-based web interface to manage the coordinator.
 It interfaces with the configuration storage and coordinatord to allow changing of various network settings, and shows the current state of the network (as well as historical records, if kept) as well.

+## rf-firmware
+Bare metal firmware for the EFR32FG23 mounted to the coordinator board as the RF frontend for the coordinator.
+It presents itself to the host over an SPI interface, and provides a transparent bridge for packets between the host and the radio network.

+It relies on most of the smarts of the protocol being implemented in upper layers (in this case, in coordinatord) since it is relatively stupid, aside from some basic functionality to autonomously broadcast beacon frames, and handle the lower level stages of device association and power saving modes.